About the Library at Rushden Academy

 Break and lunch-time in the Library

-At break and lunch-times students can do homework either on the computers or at the desks; play a selection of board or card games; have a quiet catch-up with friends; colour or solve some of the puzzles on offer (such as paper-based wordsearches or Sudokus) or choose or return their Library books.
-We also have interactive boards for 'Word of the Day', Sudoku and a termly Science based activity.
+At break and lunch-times students can do homework either on the computers or at the desks; have a quiet catch-up with friends; read or return their Library books.
+We also have interactive boards for 'Word of the Day' and Sudoku.

-Thursday lunch-time in the Library is for students to find some peace and tranquility.
-There are no games played, everyone talks in a lower voice and just takes part in either reading, homework or colouring.
+Tranquil Thursday- This lunch-time is for students to find some peace and tranquility.
+There are no games played, everyone talks in a lower voice and just takes part in either reading or homework.

 Libresoft (Library Catalogue)